 With spacious accommodations, a variety of outdoor and indoor activities, and special children’s services, the Four Seasons Resort Bora Bora realizes the chain's family-friendly reputation.
 Even large families can be accommodated in the single-bedroom overwater villas and two- and three-bedroom beachfront villas.
 Children can play on the splash pad, which sends jets of water shooting up into the air.
 They can also engage in a number of fun activities at the kid’s club.

 The resort hosts numerous outdoor activities, from tennis, volleyball, and badminton courts to snorkeling and kayaking through nearby corals.
 More adventurous activities include jet skis, deep sea fishing, and parasailing.
-The Arii Moana is the most spectacular restaurant in the resort, serving Polynesian fusion cuisine in an elegant space filled with twisting wood sculptures.
-But with three other restaurants, such as the themed buffet dinners at Tere Nui and sushi and sashimi offerings at the Sunset Bar, there is variety to satisfy a range of tastes.
+The Arii Moana is the most spectacular restaurant in the resort, serving French-Polynesian fusion cuisine in an elegant space filled with twisting wood sculptures.
+But with several other restaurants, such as the beachfront Tahitian fish house Fare Hoa and fresh Asian fare at Vaimiti, there is variety to satisfy a range of tastes.

 Best for Luxury: The St. Regis Bora Bora Resort

 Set on a chain of islands offering spectacular views of Mt.
 Otemanu, the St. Regis Bora Bora Resort offers guests luxury and opulence while still retaining a strong local flavor.
 Both overwater and on-land bungalows offer spacious rooms with natural wood and traditional Polynesian designs incorporated into the décor.
 Two pools deliver different experiences, with the main pool featuring zero-entry ledges and a swim-up bar.
 The tranquil adults-only Oasis pool is a graceful and secluded free-form retreat that winds between palms and shrubs and features cushioned and covered cabanas.
 The large private beach provides excellent views over the lagoon, and water sports equipment such as kayaks and paddleboards are available for use.
 In the private Lagoonarim, guests can swim with colorful tropical fish and view delicate coral formations.
-The Miri Miri Spa features whirlpools, steam rooms, and a sauna, and offers exclusive Clarins experiences and traditional Polynesian treatments involving local medicinal plants, beauty regimes, and massage techniques.
+The Iridium Spa offers traditional Polynesian treatments involving local medicinal plants, beauty regimes, and massage techniques.
 Couples getting joint massages can even enjoy a whirlpool and steam room in their own private suites pre-treatment.

 Best for Singles: Intercontinental Tahiti Resort & Spa